harryf/comedy/docs/_shows/20200716_Kontiki_16_Jul_2020_small_crowd.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> First comedian of the second half.
-He is a British man, but he's been living
+> First comedian of the second half, he is a British man, but he's been living here in Switzerland
 >
-> here in Switzerland for the past 17 years.
+> for the past 17 years.
 >
 > And yes, this is his real name.
-Ladies and gentlemen, give it up for Harry Fox,
+Ladies and gentlemen, give it up for Harry Fox, ladies and
 >
-> ladies and gentlemen!
+> gentlemen!
 >
 > Wow.
 What a cute crowd, you know.
-It's a nice bunch of people.
-It's kind of an
+It's a nice bunch of people, it's kind of an intimate atmosphere,
 >
-> intimate atmosphere.
-Kind of sexy.
+> kind of sexy.
 >
 > Well, at least for me.
-For you guys, you've got to look at a bald, creepy dude
+For you guys, you've got to look at a bald, creepy dude on stage for the
 >
-> on stage for the next five minutes.
+> next five minutes.
 >
-> Now, my name is actually Harry Fox.
-It's a German name.
-Spelled F-U-C-K-S. I
+> Now, my name is actually Harry Fux.
+It's a German name, spelled F-U-C-K-S. I repeat, F-U-C-K-S.
 >
-> repeat, F-U-C-K-S.
+> But when I'm in a room with English speakers like this, a lot of you think my name is Harry Fux.
 >
-> But when I'm in a room with English speakers like this, a lot of you think my
+> My name is not Harry Fux.
+And in my family, when we have a family get-together, we get very upset
 >
-> name is Harry Fox.
+> when you call us a group of fuckers.
 >
-> My name is not Harry Fox.
-And in my family...
->
-> When we have a family get-together, we get very upset when you call us a group
->
-> of fuckers.
->
 > And I have two kids.
-I had to call them how-the and what-the.
+I had to call them "how the" and "what the" just to give them a good starting
 >
-> Just to give them a good start on life.
+> line.
 >
 > So that's one of the things I'm dealing with.
-Another thing I'm dealing with is
+Another thing I'm dealing with is, clearly, I'm old.
 >
-> clearly I'm old.
->
 > Michelle, can you guess how old I am?
+I don't like that the answer begins with "laughter."
 >
-> No.
+> "How old are you?"
+"Oh, my God!"
 >
-> I don't like that the answer begins with laughter.
+> I'm still laughing for the "what the" and the...
 >
-> Oh, your age is...
-Oh, my God.
->
-> No, I'm still laughing for the food and the...
->
 > Oh, you're catching up.
 >
-> Let's move.
+> Next, let's move.
 Is it Sidonia?
 What's your name?
 >
 > Sidonia.
->
-> Sidonia.
 Okay, Sidonia.
 Are you caught up?
-Are you all with me right now?
+Are you all with me right there?
 >
-> I'm with you.
->
 > Okay, great.
+So, how old do you think I am, Sidonia?
 >
-> So, how old are you?
->
-> How old do you think I am, Sidonia?
->
-> 40.
->
 > 40?
 Okay, that's kind of in the right ballpark.
-It's a little bit out of 46.
+It's a little bit up.
+46. How old are you, Sidonia?
 >
-> How old are you, Sidonia?
->
-> 26.
->
-> 26?
-Jesus Christ.
+> 26. Jesus Christ.
 I mean, I could literally be your father.
 >
 > How old's your mom?
+49?
+59?
+Okay, okay.
 >
-> 49?
+> So, if she'd slept with me and you produced, that wouldn't make your mom a paedophile.
 >
-> 59.
+> It's just the facts.
+But, you know, let's keep going with this.
 >
-> 59. Okay, okay.
-So, if she'd slept with me and produced you, that would make
->
-> your mom a pedophile.
->
-> No, it's just the facts.
-It's just the facts.
-But, you know, let's keep going
->
-> with this.
->
 > Lisa, can I just ask one more question, Sidonia?
 Is she hot?
 >
 > I mean, I'm good at this stuff.
+Yeah, obviously, you know, it's the whole genes that you've been
 >
-> Oh, yeah, obviously, you know, it's the whole genes that you've been spreading
+> spreading in this group here.
 >
-> in this group here.
+> I should feel like this is, like, some kind of victim support group, like this ex-boyfriend.
 >
-> I sure feel like this...
->
-> This is like some kind of victim support group, like this ex-boyfriend.
->
 > It's like they meet up to talk shit about the guy.
 >
 > Anyway, I am an old guy.
-I have...
 I'm a single dad.
-I have two teenage kids.
+I have two teenage kids, and actually, they live with me.
 >
-> And, actually, they live with me.
+> And living with teenage kids is like living in a baby, like in a flat share, because it's always a
 >
-> And living with teenage kids is like living in a baby, like in a flat shed.
+> fucking mess.
 >
-> Because it's always a fucking mess.
-There's never any milk.
+> There's never any milk, and I get to pay for everything.
+It is the shittest flat share ever.
 >
-> And I get to pay for everything.
-It's the shittest flat.
+> And also, I have to deal with teenage issues.
+Like, recently, I caught my teenage son looking at
 >
-> It's the shittest flat shed ever.
+> porn.
 >
-> But, and also, I have to deal with teenage issues.
->
-> Like, recently, I caught my teenage son looking at porn.
->
 > Luckily, I could point him at all the best categories.
 I'm a bit of an expert.
 >
 > And also, he plays GTA a lot.
-You guys know GTA: Grand Theft Auto?
+You guys know GTA, Grand Theft Auto?
 >
-> And a lot of people say, like, "Why do you let your son play this?
-That's not a
+> And a lot of people say, like, why do you let your son play this?
+That's not a good thing for kids.
 >
-> good thing for kids."
->
 > But, actually, I think GTA is teaching him some important life skills.
 >
-> Like, he's learned to sit still in a chair for eight hours without moving,
+> Like, he's learned to sit still in a chair for eight hours without moving, eating, or going to the
 >
-> eating, or going to the toilet.
+> toilet,
 >
-> Which is, obviously, great preparation for future office life.
+> which is obviously great preparation for future office life.
 >
 > And his English has improved a lot.
-I've heard him saying some key English
+I've heard him saying some key English phrases like,
 >
-> phrases like, "Bitch, I will fuck you up!"
+> "Bitch, I will fuck you up!
+And I will piss on you like Donald Trump!"
 >
-> "And I will piss on you like Donald Trump."
->
 > You know, you've got to be a responsible parent.
 >
 > But I also have a teenage daughter.
-Now, that, wow, that is hard to deal with.
+Now that, wow, that is hard to deal with.
 >
 > Because, recently, I came back from work.
-I went into the bathroom and, oh my
+I went into the bathroom, and oh my god, it looked like a
 >
-> god, it looked like a crime scene in there.
+> crime scene in there.
 >
-> Wow, there was, like, a bloody handprint on the mirror, drops of blood in the
+> Wow, there was, like, a bloody handprint on the mirror, drops of blood in the sink, more blood on
 >
-> sink, more blood on the floor, and the toilet looked like something from a
+> the floor,
 >
-> horror movie.
+> and the toilet looked like something from a horror movie.
 >
-> And then I heard a screaming.
-And I looked around.
-And I realized the screaming
+> And then I heard a screaming, and I looked around, and I realized the screaming was coming from me.
 >
-> was coming from me.
+> At that moment, my daughter showed up and said, "Hey, Dad!
+I got my period!"
 >
-> At that moment, my daughter showed up and said, "Hey, Dad, I got my period!"
->
 > And I'm like, "Wow, okay."
-So after cleaning up her menstrual blood...
-I mean,
+So after cleaning up her menstrual blood,
 >
-> you don't think I'm going to let her do that.
-She's just going to smear it
+> I mean, I don't think I'm going to let her do that.
+She's just going to smear it around and shit.
 >
-> around and shit.
-That's her parental stuff.
+> That's her parental stuff.
+After cleaning that up, I said, "Hey, daughter, can I get you something?"
 >
-> After cleaning that up, I said, "Hey, Dad, I got my period."
-And she said, "Hey,
+> And she said, "Dad, get me tampons."
 >
-> Dad, I got my period."
-And I'm like, "Wow, okay."
-So after cleaning up her
+> Now, obviously, as a man, I'm completely unqualified for this, but it can't be that hard.
 >
-> menstrual blood...
-I mean, you don't think I'm going to let her do that.
-She's
+> I went over to MeGo, I took a look around, and what I discovered is that tampon product names
 >
-> just going to smear it around and shit.
-That's her parental stuff.
+> are exactly no use whatsoever when it comes to choosing a tampon.
 >
-> After cleaning that up, I said, "Hey, Daughter, can I get you something?"
-And
+> Because you have names like "OB Pro."
 >
-> she said, "Dad, get me tampons."
+> What is that, like, for professional women that bleed for a living?
 >
-> Now, as obviously as a man, I'm completely unqualified for this, but I thought,
->
-> "It can't be that hard."
->
-> So I went over to Migo.
-I took a look around.
-And what I discovered is that
->
-> tampon product names are exactly no use whatsoever when I'm constituting a tampon.
->
-> Because you have names like OB Pro.
->
-> What is that?
-For professional women that bleed for a living?
->
 > I don't think I want that for my daughter.
+Or "Tampax Radiance."
 >
-> Or Tampax Radiance.
+> What are we talking here, like, glow-in-the-dark tampons?
 >
-> What are we talking here?
+> So when you got to get it in with the lights off?
+I don't know.
 >
-> Like glow-in-the-dark tampons so when you've got to get it in with the lights
->
-> off?
->
-> I don't know.
->
 > There's more.
+And the one I like the most, I think I'm going to just play to this corner of the
 >
-> And the one I like the most...
+> room.
 >
-> I think I'm going to just play to this corner of the room.
+> The one I like the most is called "Always Infinity."
+Wow.
 >
-> The one I like the most is called Always Infinity.
->
-> Wow.
->
 > That is for when your vagina is an unfillable black hole.
+It's amazing.
 >
-> It's amazing.
+> But I ended up choosing another product from Always, it's called "Always Home by Eleven."
+Wow.
 >
-> But I ended up choosing another product from Always.
+> Wow, because right about ten o'clock it starts to leak, and she is always home by eleven.
 >
-> It's called Always Home By 11.
+> And this whole experience for me was a very proud one as a father,
 >
-> Wow.
+> because it's not every day that you get to choose what your daughter crams in her vagina.
 >
-> Wow.
->
-> Because around about 10 o'clock it starts to leak and she is always home by 11.
->
-> And this whole experience for me was a very proud one as a father.
->
-> Because...
->
-> It's not every day that you get to choose what your daughter crams in her
->
-> vagina.
->
-> It's not every day that you get to choose what your daughter crams in her
->
-> vagina.
->
-> It's not every day that you get to choose what your daughter crams in her
->
-> vagina.
->
-> It's not every day that you get to choose what your daughter crams in her
->
-> vagina.
->
 > Thank you.
->
-> Thank you.
 Thank you.
+Thank you.
+Okay.
+Let's ruin this crowd.
 >
-> That's ruined this crowd.
->
-> Thanks a lot guys.
+> Hey, thanks a lot, guys.
->
-> - Harry Fox, ladies and gentlemen.